 I have three kids, and they are all four years apart.
 My oldest and youngest have an 8-year age gap.
 Trying to find activities that everybody enjoys is a headache at best.
 One thing we all always love to do (myself included) are arts and crafts.
 Any kind of arts and crafts.
 If there is paint, glue, tape, canvas, stickers, paper, scissors, or anything else remotely creative involved, we are all over it.
 I have a ton of acrylic paints (two tackle boxes FULL, to be exact).
 We love the color and texture, but I hate the mess.
 Paintbrushes frequently get completely ruined from paint not properly rinsed.
 More of my drinking glasses have acrylic paint stains than not.
 Enter Kwik Stix by The Pencil Grip, Inc.

 Kwik Stix are tempera paints, which means they are richly pigmented and dry quickly.
 But they are almost completely mess-free!
 They are slightly larger than a glue stick, and are used almost exactly the same way.
-The difference is, they “paint” onto your desired surface very smoothly and dry in roughly 90 seconds.
+The difference is, they “paint” onto your desired surface very smooth and dry in roughly 90 seconds.
 No need to take a hair dryer to your project or let it dry overnight before completion!

 This summer, we are all about finding fun, creative uses for Kwik Stix.
 Here are a few of our absolute favorite projects for those days like today when it’s face-meltingly hot outside OR too rainy or tornado-y to head outdoors.